Sasser, Arceneaux lead No. 3 Houston over Oregon 66-56 - WHIZ News

 EUGENE, Ore.
 (AP) — Senior point guard Marcus Sasser scored 16 points to lead third-ranked Houston to a 66-56 win over Oregon on Sunday night.

-Freshman Terrance Arceneaux scored a career-high 15 points while Jamal Shead added 13 for Houston, which made 11-of-22 3-pointers.
-Jarace Walker scored 10 as the Cougars improved to 5-0.
+Freshman Terrance Arceneaux scored a career-high 15 points while Jamal Shead added 13 and Jarace Walker had 10 for Houston (5-0), which was 11 for 22 on 3-pointers.

+“Great road win,” Houston coach Kelvin Sampson said.
+“It is still early and there is not one part of the game we are not going to get better at.
+It was our fifth game, not our 25th. … We didn’t play great, but this is not the time to play great, it’s November.
+November is about winning and leaning and that is what we did tonight.”

+Arceneaux and Walker are true freshmen who played in their first true road game.

+“It was very exciting,” Arceneaux said.
+“I am glad to be able to do it with these guys.
+It is a great experience for me learning from the older guys.
+I hope we can continue this streak we have going on and get better as a team.”

 Senior center N’Faly Dante led Oregon (2-2) with 16 points, 11 rebounds and three blocked shots.
-Will Richardson added 13 points and Quincy Guerrier scored 10 points.
+Will Richardson added 13 points and Quincy Guerrier scored 10.

+“When one team shoots 11 for 22 on 3-pointers and the other shoots 3 for 22, it is not hard to figure out the difference in the game,” Oregon coach Dana Altman said.

-Oregon lost junior guard Keeshawn Barthelemy to a left leg injury in the first half.
+Oregon lost junior guard Keeshawn Barthelemy to a left leg injury in the first half and Altman said he was unsure of the severity of the injury.
 The 6-foot-2 transfer from Colorado was averaging 10.7 points and 2.7 assists in the first three games.

-Houston had a 31-24 halftime lead before Guerrier scored seven points in the first five minutes of the second half to make it 36-33 Houston.
+Houston had a 31-24 halftime lead before Guerrier scored seven points in the first five minutes of the second half to pull Oregon to 36-33.
 The Ducks trailed 41-38 following five straight points by Dante, but Houston followed with a 14-2 run.

-Oregon got within 60-54 on two free throws by Richardson with 2:36 left to play before Sasser followed with a 3-pointer for the Cougars.
+Oregon pulled to 60-54 on two free throws by Richardson with 2:36 left to play before Sasser followed with a 3-pointer for the Cougars.

+“Our defense was outstanding,” Sampson said.
+“Any time you go on the road and hold a team to 38-percent shooting in their gym, that’s pretty good.
+Our ball movement was good in the second half and we took care of the ball.
+Ten turnovers on the road, when you defend and take care of the ball and offensive rebounding was good in the second half, we had a lot of second-chance opportunities.”

 BIG PICTURE